hurngchunlee/go_toonapi/README.md

-# Toon APIs written in Golang
+# Go library for Toon APIs

 It is inspired by the [Python toonapilib](https://github.com/costastf/toonapilib) library.